saimantmg01/Codepath_Homework/README.md

 Vulnerability #2: Session Hijacking/Fixation

 Description: In blue version of Globitek website, session hijacking and fixation can be performed because it doesnot regenerate session ID which other two version does.
-Using a different browser, google chrome(target) to login and using the session id tool to view current session and opening same blue version of website which is not logged in firefox (attacker).
-Using session id from google chrome and change session id of firefox browser allowed to log in through session hijacking.
+Using a different browser, google chrome(target) to login and using the session id tool to view current session and opening same blue version of website which is not logged in another brwoser: firefox (attacker).
+Using session id from google chrome and changing session id of firefox browser allowed to log in through session hijacking.

 <img src="blue-vuln2.gif">